The Option Value of Contract Duration: Evidence from the U.S. Timber Market: Data

+\paragraph{Prediction accuracy of timber quantities} Table \ref{tb:summary_statistics_of_diff_actualestimated} shows that actual cutting outcomes closely track ex ante estimates in oral auctions: mean (actual $-$ estimated)/estimated differences are near zero across measures—acres $-0.11$, ccf $-0.03$, mbf $-0.02$, and value $-0.03$.
+Consistent with these moments, Figure \ref{fg:diff_actualestimated} displays a distribution of value differences tightly centered at zero with modest tails.
+This close alignment supports the common use of lump‐sum contracts, indicating that auction‐stage estimates provide reliable payment benchmarks for most sales.

-Panel (b) of Table \ref{tb:summary_statistics_of_entry_and_bidding_stage} summarizes the contract data in BLM records.
-Cutting most frequently occurs ($14.59$ times in the lease duration) in oral auctions than in the other formats.
-The variable ``Cutting delay'' represents the observed removal time after the awarded date, and it takes $21.99$ months, whereas the average contract term is $32.43$ months in oral auctions.
-It suggests that the timing of timber removals concentrates around the end of the lease duration.
-We discuss more details about the timing of timber removals in the following Section \ref{subsubsec:fact_findings}.
-Moreover, the “Revised contract term,” which captures lease extensions, averages 36.72 months in oral auctions and 31.16 months in sealed-bid auctions, suggesting an average extension of approximately 4 months.
+\paragraph{Cutting stage} Panel (b) of Table \ref{tb:summary_statistics_of_entry_and_bidding_stage_oral} summarizes post‐award outcomes in the BLM records for oral auctions.
+Cutting occurs frequently over a lease, averaging $14.59$ activities.
+The observed removal timing (“Cutting delay’’) averages $21.99$ months, while the average contract term is $32.43$ months, suggesting that timber removals concentrate toward the end of the lease.
+We return to the timing of removals in Section \ref{subsubsec:fact_findings}.
+The “Revised contract term’’ averages $36.72$ months, implying an extension of roughly four months relative to the original term.
 However, it remains unclear whether this extension significantly benefits buyers in terms of their operational or financial outcomes.
+Note that the maximum number of “Cutting delay’’ exceeds that of “Revised contract term’’, implying that the raw data includes some glitch.
+We can avoid this issue by using only 36-month auctions in our estimation.

-Figure $\ref{fg:lumber_price_trend}$ describes the time-trend of lumber market prices.
+\paragraph{Lumber price trends} Figure $\ref{fg:lumber_price_trend}$ describes the time-trend of lumber market prices.
 The number in this figure represents the index value for lumber market prices.
 One can observe that lumber prices fluctuate across periods, especially during the COVID-19 pandemic (after 2020).
-During this period, housing prices soar because people must stay home and have incentives to invest in their houses.
+During this period, housing prices soared because people had to stay home and had strong incentives to invest in their houses.